SoftUni/Programming-Basics-Book-Python-EN/README.md

 ## Free Practical Programming Course

-Enjoy reading and do not forget to **sign up** for the [**Practical Free Course "Programming Basics"**](https://softuni.org) coming together with this book, because programming is learned by practice, code writing and solving many, many problems, not just by reading!
+Enjoy reading and do not forget to **sign up** for the [**Practical Free Course "Programming Basics"**](https://softuni.org) coming together with this book, because programming is learned by practice, code writing, and solving many, many problems, not just by reading!